HugoCls/CTFs-WriteUps/README.md

-# CTFs-writeups
+# CTFs-WriteUps
-Writeups for various CTFs competitions.
+WriteUps for various CTFs competitions.

-On this page you can find links to writeups for the following categories:
+On this page you can find writeups for the following categories:
 - [Web](#web)
 - [Cryptography](#cryptography)
 - [Steganography](#steganography)